Kylie Sayce NP

 One of the most important discoveries in recurrent BV research has been the role of bacterial biofilms.

-This may explain why symptoms improve temporarily after treatment but later return.
+This may help explain why symptoms improve temporarily after treatment but later return.

 3. Sexual Activity Can Influence the Vaginal Environment